leafo/web_sanitize/README.md

 being mutated using the `replace_attributes`, `replace_inner_html`,
 `replace_outer_html` methods.

-Here's how you might remove all `a` tags that don't match a certain URL
+Here's how you might conver all `a` tags that don't match a certain URL pattern to plain text:
-pattern:

 ```lua
 scanner.replace_html(my_html, function(stack)